How to level-up your business process management

-- Visualise the workflow on a whiteboard or be creative with a smart infographic.
+Visualise the workflow on a whiteboard or be creative with an infographic.

-Look for ‘stupid’ rules, bottlenecks and errors.
-These types of tasks have many facets
+Look for pointless rules, bottlenecks, and errors.
+These types of tasks have many facets.

 - Avoid detours - everything becomes ingrained over time and if you have performed a task sufficiently, you will have found some shortcuts.

 - How many times must a presentation be approved?

 Take the recipient's point of view.
 Sometimes you will find that small corrections to your work can have a huge impact on the value of the finished result.
 That’s why it is important to gain an understanding of how this task provides value to the recipient.